-Zebra Loach (Botia striata) Fish Species Profile
+Zebra Loach (Botia striata) Species Profile & Care Guide

 The Zebra Loach is an excellent freshwater fish that is only really suitable for aquarists with experience as they have no scales and require pristine water conditions.
 However, they are stunning, peaceful, active, and non-aggressive.
 These loaches will help maintain your tank by eating algae and organic matter that accumulates over time and they will also eat snails, making them ideal for snail control.

 One of the smaller species of the Botia family, The head of this Loach is round with three pairs of barbells that grace the snout, one maxillary set, and two rostral pairs.
 Young individuals have a red nose that fades as they mature.

 Zebra Loaches are prominently marked with vertical stripes, giving them their common name.
 The lines on their head slant backwards, while the bars in the mid-portion slant forward and those near the tail are almost vertical.
 These stripes vary in width, from narrow to thick, sometimes dividing up in such a way as to give the appearance of a maze.

 This Loach is striped over the whole body; this includes the head and fins, but not the abdomen, which is cream-coloured and free of any patterns or stripes.
 The colour of the lines alters, from pale yellow to deep brown to grey, and may even take on a blue or greenish tone.

 Their fins have some stripes on them as well, but these are different than that of the body.
 Their fins are semi-translucent, so the lines you see are black.
 They tend to be thicker on the pectoral and caudal fins, and thinner on the dorsal fin.
 They sport a forked caudal fin, and a half-fan dorsal fin and the ventral and pectoral fins are relatively wide with a decent surface area.